AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Really ?!
 - [ ] Agrippa, I have no equal
 - [ ] You should out down your weapon
-- [ ] You should put down your weapon It's for your safety! ...before you anger mel
+- [ ] You should put down your weapon It's for your safety! ...before you anger me
 - [ ] Fear my training!
 - [ ] This mind has trained this body.
-It will not fail its masterl
+It will not fail its master -- It will not fail me
-- [ ] My aind has trained my body.
-It will not fall mel [ ] My aind has trained this body.
+- [ ] My mind has trained my body.
+My training -- It will not fail me
+- [ ] My mind has trained this body.
+My training will not fail me
 - [ ] you are not prepared for me
 - [ ] are not ready (for me)
 - [ ] Run away Now !
 - [ ] You think yourself - you a worthy challenge?!
 - [ ] I will dominate you!
 - [ ] MORE
 - [ ] RAH
-- [ ] (Damage Delivered From Weapon Toss) Keep 1t |
+- [ ] (Damage Delivered From Weapon Toss) Keep it
-- [ ] (Damage Delivered From Weapon Toss) You can keep that I
+- [ ] (Damage Delivered From Weapon Toss) You can keep that
-- [ ] (Damage Delivered From Weapon Toss) Oh -- no thank you I
+- [ ] (Damage Delivered From Weapon Toss) Oh -- no thank you
 ### General Agrippa
-- [ ] (Dubious| Growl)Mm|
+- [ ] (Dubious| Growl)Mm
 ### Bar-Hades
 - [ ] Reign of Fire
 ### LT.
 Sheeran
 - [ ] (Growl| Sneer| Jovial Somber)Very Clever!
 - [ ] (Growl| Sneer|Jovial|Somber) Indeed!
 - [ ] (Growl| Sneer| Jovial|Somber)What are you talking about?
-- [ ] My friend, I'm afraid you've commited a dire mistakel
+- [ ] My friend, I'm afraid you've commited a serious/dire/mortal mistake
 ## Federation NPCs / The Shard (NPCs)
 - [ ] Relax!
-I'11 handle him, myselfil
+I'11 handle him, myself
 - [ ] You are nothing!
 - [ ] Run
 - [ ] He's too powerfull